All Products

 }

-2. In the navigation pane on the left, choose Certificate Management > SSL Certificate Management.
+2. In the left navigation pane, choose Certificate Management > SSL Certificate Management.

-3. On the SSL Certificate Management page, locate the deployed certificate and check if it is expired.
+3. On the SSL Certificate Management page, locate your certificate and check:

 image